Fortunato de Felice, 2nd Count Panzutti: Life

-In 1762, after the death of the Countessa di Panzutti due to influenza at Tscharner's residence, Château Lansitz, de Felice moved to Yverdon where he founded an educational institute for young people from all over Europe, and a printing press.
+In 1762, after the death of the Countess Panzutti due to influenza at Tscharner's residence, Château Lansitz, de Felice moved to Yverdon where he founded an educational institute for young people from all over Europe, and a printing press.
 The latter quickly developed into one of the most distinguished in Switzerland, producing the Yverdon Encyclopedia, for which Panzutti is now famous.
-In 1769 he became a citizen of Yverdon, and thereby became Swiss.
+In 1769 he became a citizen of Yverdon and thereby became Swiss.

-He was married four times and had 13 children: in 1756 to Countess Agnese Arcuato, Countessa di Panzutti (1720–1759) (whereby his earldom was received suo jure, so Arcuato's previous husband was recorded as the first Count Panzutti), in 1759 to Susanne de Wavre Neuchâtel (1737–1769), in 1769 to Louise Marie Perrelet (died 1774), and in 1774 to Jeanne Salomé Sinet.
+He was married four times and had 13 children: in 1756 to Countess Agnese Arcuato, Countessa di Panzutti (1720–1759) (whereby his title was received jure uxoris, so Arcuato's previous husband was recorded as the first Count Panzutti), in 1759 to Susanne de Wavre Neuchâtel (1737–1769), in 1769 to Louise Marie Perrelet (died 1774), and in 1774 to Jeanne Salomé Sinet.

 He died in Yverdon-les-Bains.

 Work

 De Felice is considered a significant contributor to education in Switzerland.
 As editor and translator of Burlamaqui's Principes du Droit Naturel, his name became synonymous with natural law throughout Europe.
 His most important work is the Encyclopédie d'Yverdon, which he headed as editor and for which he wrote more than 800 articles.
 From 1770 to 1780 he published 58 volumes, and as the Encyclopédie of Paris had a new version of the Protestant perspective.

 His other work consists of half a dozen educational, philosophical and scientific books.
 He translated the works of René Descartes, d'Alembert, Maupertuis and Newton into Italian.

 In de Felice's famous printing house, as well as the Encyclopedia, he translated into French works of Elie Bertrand, Charles Bonnet, Jean-Jacques Burlamaqui, Albrecht von Haller, Gabriel Seigneux de Correvon, Samuel-Auguste Tissot, Johann Joachim Winckelmann and other Enlightenment authors.

 The two magazine projects of the Typographic Society Bern aimed at an international exchange of knowledge.
 This allowed Tscharner and de Felice to create a correspondent network all over Europe.